Gabriele von Wartensleben: Education and career

-In 1895, Gabriele von Wartensleben graduated from the University of Zurich, studied classical philology and classical archeology.
+In 1895 Gabriele von Wartensleben graduated from the University of Zurich in classical philology and classical archeology.
 Her doctoral thesis on the concept of the Greek chreia and contributions to the history of its form was submitted to the University of Vienna, where, on 3 May 1900, she became the first female doctoral student to receive her doctorate (without having ever studied there).

 In 1913, while studying at the Frankfurt Academy for Social Sciences, she was in the spheres of Max Wertheimer and Wolfgang Köhler, two of the founders of Gestalt theory, even recruiting them for her own psychology experiments.
 In that same year, she graduated from the Frankfurt Academy with a doctorate and began teaching.